Din Daa Daa: Background

 From 1980 to 1983, George Kranz was a drummer in the NDW Berliner band Zeitgeist, founded at the end of the year 1980, which emerged from another band called Firma 33.
 In 1983, Zeitgeist disbanded and Kranz began a solo career.

 Developed from a drum solo, "Din Daa Daa" was produced by Tangerine Dream's Christopher Franke and co-produced by Kranz.

 Composition and description

-"Din Daa Daa" is probably best remembered for its characteristic, repetitive "Din Daa Daa" lyrics.
-While these lyrics loop throughout the song, Kranz sings busier and busier drum figures – which sound like "Rat-ta-ta-ta-toom!" – and plays a heavy backbeat.
+"Din Daa Daa" is probably best remembered for its characteristic, repetitive "Din Daa Daa" lyrics, hence the title.
+While these lyrics loop throughout the song, Kranz sings busier and busier drum figures—which sound like "Rat-ta-ta-ta-toom!"—and plays a heavy backbeat.
 He then duplicates his vocals on his drum kit, creating a call and response pattern.
 The song also features a strident synth chord.
 The song's tempo is 122 bpm and its original title, Trommeltanz, means "drum dance" in German.

 Its peculiarity is often highlighted; the song has been described by The Police's Stewart Copeland as "a dialogue between a chimpanzee and a drummer" while The Guardians presentation of the song notes that Kranz has a "serious case of onomatopoeia".